ZoayriaAbedin/Portfolio/README.md

 Welcome to my personal portfolio!
 This is a fully responsive webpage designed using only HTML and CSS, highlighting my programming journey and skills.
+The live page is available at https://zoayriaabedin.github.io/Portfolio/

 <h1>Project Structure</h1>